insight-creative/richterhvac.com/content/fireplaces.md

   featured_image_alt: Bryant salesperson meeting with homeowners at kitchen table
 hero:
   heading: Fireplace Installation and Repair Services
-  body: Installation and repair of fireplaces for new constructions and existing commercial and residential properties.
+  body: Installation and repair of fireplaces for new construction and existing commercial and residential properties.
   image:
     image_url: /uploads/gas-fireplace-in-living-room
     image_alt: Bryant salesperson meeting with homeowners at kitchen table